ZIB-IOL/ApproximateVanishingIdeals.jl/README.md

 ## Overview

 The Oracle Approximate Vanishing Ideal ($\texttt{OAVI}$) algorithm was designed to compute the vanishing ideal of a set of points.
-Instead of adopting the then common approach of using singular value decomposition, $\texttt{OAVI}$ finds vanishing polynomials by solving a convex optimization problem of the form
+Instead of adopting the common approach of using singular value decomposition, $\texttt{OAVI}$ finds vanishing polynomials by solving a convex optimization problem of the form
 ```math
 \min_{x \in C} f(x),
 ```